 OSAT offers bicycling rides for all level of riders throughout the riding season.
 Cycling OSATers in the past have enjoyed sponsored rides, the S-T-P, OSAT-organized rides, and various mountain bike adventures, as well as summer rides to the OSAT Sunday Tiger Mountain AA Meeting.
 Its a great way to get out and enjoy the Great Northwest while meeting others in sobriety.

-Most OSAT bike events are organized by avid and knowledgeable cyclists Mike and Jane P. If you'd like to get into some clean and sober pedaling, contact mike by email or phone him at 206 310 5763.
+Most OSAT bike events are organized by avid and knowledgeable cyclists Jane and Mike P. If you'd like to get into some clean and sober pedaling, contact Mike by email or phone him at 206 310 5763.

 For many years Team OSAT was present on the American Lung Association Trek Tri-Island fund-raising ride.
 In 2007 this evolved into an annual OSAT-organized bike trip to Lopez Island.
 Lopez is particularly well-suited to bike riders, and has good camping facilities.
 OSATers literally arrive by plane, sail boat, and ferry, and rendezvous for several days of bike riding and evenings of fellowship around the campfire.
 Check out the 2009 Lopez trip report in the Yodel.
 Members can check the OSAT Calendar for scheduling, which is late-July or early-August.